fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ### Step 4: Threat Intelligence Checks

-- URLscan.io Node: Submits URL and retrieves scan results.
+- **URLscan.io Node**: Submits URL and retrieves scan results, including malicious verdicts and screenshots if available.
-- VirusTotal Node: Submits URL and checks reputation.
+- **VirusTotal Node**: Submits URL and checks reputation, displaying number of engines that flagged the URL as malicious or suspicious.

 📸 *Insert screenshot of URLscan.io node here*
 📸 *Insert screenshot of VirusTotal node here*